-I never got any letters. [...]
+Jack: I never got any letters. [...]
 My mom must have thrown them away without showing them to me.

-When a character is angry that another character never answered any of his letters, only to discover that a third character had been intercepting them.
+When a character is angry that another character never answered any of their letters, only to discover that a third character had been intercepting them.
 This can work the other way, as well, with a character angry that they never got any letters from someone, and the same explanation.

 This trope often plays out entirely within families, with one parent hiding the other parent's letters from their child, or intercepting letters the child writes.
 This is probably because it's easy to believe that a parent would have this kind of access to a child's mail, while adults would presumably get and send all of their mail directly.